Nissan chairman arrested, accused of hiding $44.6 million

 In 1999, French automaker Renault and the Japanese automaker formed a strategic alliance.
 Ghosn, 64, was then sent by Renault to take over as chief operating officer of Nissan.

-Nissan CEO Hirota Saikawa, taking the unusual step of appearing by himself in a news conference, criticized the concentration of too much power by a single individual.
+Nissan CEO Hirota Saikawa, taking the unusual step of appearing by himself in a news conference, criticized the concentration of too much power by a single individual, and offered an apology.

 "I feel strong anger and disappointment,” Saikawa told reporters at Nissan headquarters in Japan.
 “I am very sorry."